Utility Billing Trends

 Obstacles facing municipalities in 2025 include:

-- Resistance from customers: As the cost of living steadily increases, customers are growing increasingly resistant to rate increases and billing changes.
+• Resistance from customers: As the cost of living steadily increases, customers are becoming more resistant to rate increases and billing changes.

-- Ensuring affordability: Despite limited funding, it is the responsibility of municipalities to ensure utilities are accessible and affordable for all their residents.
+• Ensuring affordability: Despite limited funding, municipalities are responsible for ensuring utilities remain accessible and affordable for all residents.

-- Increasing regulations: Developing regulations and reporting requirements, although positive steps toward a more ethical future, can be tough to comply with and bring logistical challenges.
+• Increasing regulations: Developing regulations and reporting requirements can be difficult to comply with and may create logistical challenges.

-- Legacy systems and siloed data: Many municipal utilities still rely on outdated and error-prone IT systems, which are disadvantaged due to manual workflows, as well as fragmented data that is spread across departments, such as asset management, customer services and billing.
+• Legacy systems and siloed data: Many municipal utilities still rely on outdated and error-prone IT systems with manual workflows and fragmented data spread across departments such as asset management, customer service, and billing.

-Switch to efficient, remote billing by integrating our unique software with your accounting systems and energy meter.
-Do you want to create a user-friendly experience that aligns with current industry trends?
+Switch to efficient remote billing by integrating our unique software with your accounting systems and energy meter.
+Want to create a user-friendly experience that aligns with current industry trends?
 Reach out to us to request a demo or submit a contact form today.